ErosM04/link4launches/README.md

 - Improved DataBox code by creating an abstract superclass and than for each box created a subclass.
 - Changed package name to 'ErosM04.link4launches'
 - Fixed text bug in launch page (api --> convertGibberish())
+- Created a file for the theme (and changed all theme occurences)
+- Modified CustomSnackBar class